Applications for the NOHI TOHF learning collaborative will be accepted through April 30, 2021.

 Are you interested in increasing the number of young children receiving oral health services in your clinic?

-The Transforming Oral Health for Families (TOHF) project, part of the HRSA-funded Networks for Oral Health Integration (NOHI) program, has space for up to two Virginia FQHCs to participate in an expert-lead, 18-month learning collaborative designed to assist clinics to better address the oral health care needs of infants and toddlers through interprofessional training and supported implementation of effective care coordination models.
+The Transforming Oral Health for Families (TOHF) project, part of the HRSA-funded Networks for Oral Health Integration (NOHI) program, has space for up to three Virginia FQHCs to participate in an expert-lead, 18-month learning collaborative designed to assist clinics to better address the oral health care needs of infants and toddlers through interprofessional training and supported implementation of effective care coordination models.
 Selected FQHCs receive a stipend of $25,000 to offset related costs and have the opportunity to learn from peers and experts.

 Virginia is one of four states, along with Maryland, New York, and DC, participating in the Transforming Oral Health for Families (TOHF) project, TOHF is led by HealthEfficient, a nonprofit Health Center Controlled Network in New York, and is designed to enable clinics to develop a family-centered and team-based model of integrating oral health with primary care for children 0-40 months, their parents/caregivers, and pregnant women.
 HealthEfficient will facilitate three, 18-month learning collaboratives over the next five years (all learning and coaching sessions are currently virtual) with FQHCs in VA, MD, DC, and NY.
 Virginia Health Catalyst will provide support and communications to FQHCs throughout the project duration.